-Rainwater fittings Repair category 2 Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater fittings Repair category 2 Notes Vegetation was noted within the guttering, requiring clearance.
 Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
-Rainwater goods have suffered corrosion.
+Vegetation was also noted within the valley guttering.
+These areas should be regularly maintained and cleared to reduce the risk of damage to the internal fabric.
+Rainwater goods are of an older style and have suffered corrosion.
 Maintenance is required and gutters/downpipes checked during heavy rainfall.

 Main walls

 Repair category 2

-Notes Localised weathered, worn and cracked elevations were noted and while this is consistent with the age and character of the property, future and ongoing maintenance should be anticipated.
+Notes Weathering/cracking was noted to the main walls and ongoing maintenance should be anticipated.